Research and Analysis

 Contact Us

 We accept proposals for research projects on a rolling basis and encourage new ideas and collaborations.
-As part of the ERGP Strategic Plan 2020-2025, we are building partnerships for the development and implementation of short and long-term projects in a variety of forms.
+We are building partnerships for the development and implementation of short and long-term projects in a variety of forms.
 Our collaborations often begin as single publications and are expanded into workshops, seminars, webinars, and large scale, multi-year, multi-product research initiatives.

 Write to ergp@ucalgary.ca.